AI GovernanceDPDPA 2023Pan India

 04

 An AI ethics policy demonstrates organisational intent when a regulatory inquiry arrives.
-Must address bias, explainability, human oversight, and data governance.
+It must address bias, explainability, human oversight, and data governance.

 05